github/docs/CONTRIBUTING.md

 Navigating a new codebase can be challenging, so we're making that a little easier.
 As you're using docs.github.com, you may come across an article that you want to make an update to.
 You can click on the 'make a contribution' button right on that article, which will take you to the file in this repo where you'll make your changes.

-Before you make your changes, check to see if an issue exists already for the change you want to make.
+Before you make your changes, check to see if an [issue exists](https://github.com/github/docs/issues/) already for the change you want to make.

-### Your issue doesn't exist?
+### Don't see your issue?
+Open one

-[File an issue](https://github.com/github/docs/issues/new/choose) or [check out the issues](https://github.com/github/docs/issues/) to see if one exists already.
+If you spot something new, open an issue using a [template](https://github.com/github/docs/issues/new/choose).
+We'll use the issue to have a conversation about the problem you want to fix.

 ### Ready to make a change?
 Fork the repo